Regional parks events

 Please review this checklist of things to consider before getting in touch with the Park Rangers.

 Booking the area is your first step.
-Contact us and ask for the Regional Park Ranger in the events team.
+Contact us and ask for the regional park ranger in the events team.

 We can hold a date for 14 days.
 After this, if no application form has been received, the date will be cleared.

-• Please note major events require between 6–12 months' notice.
+- Please note major events require between 4–6 months notice.

-• There is a $74.74 booking fee for all events.
-For all commercial/corporate events, additional fees apply.
+- There is a $74.74 booking fee for all events.

-You can use our online booking form to book your event.
+Booking an event online: You can use our online booking form to book your event.

 Contact us

 We want you to have a successful event and we are happy to provide advice.
-Please don’t hesitate to contact the Ranger on 03 353 9007 or by email at duty.ranger@ecan.govt.nz.
+Please don’t hesitate to contact the Ranger on 03 353 9007 or by email duty.ranger@ecan.govt.nz.

 Event checklist